lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 {% playground-ide "docs/mixins/highlightable/" "highlightable.ts" %}

-Note in the example above, the user of the mixin is expected to call the `renderHighlight` method from its `render` method, as well as take care to add the `static styles` defined by the mixin to the subclass styles.
+Note in the example above, the user of the mixin is expected to call the `renderHighlight` method from their `render` method, as well as take care to add the `static styles` defined by the mixin to the subclass styles.
 The nature of this contract between mixin and user is up to the mixin definition and should be documented by the mixin author.